NEONScience/NEON-Data-Skills/_posts/Python/remote-sensing/intro-NEON-HDF5-reflectance/Intro_NEON_AOP_HDF5_Reflectance.md

     <HDF5 dataset "Reflectance_Data": shape (10852, 1106, 426), type "<i2">

-We can extract the shape as follows:
+We can extract the shape as follows

 ```python